StarNuik/pogoda/README.md

 # PoGoDa
-A naive implementation of a Go Postgres driver.
+> A straight-forward Go Postgres driver implementation.

 The primary goal of the project is to conform to the database/sql "interface" with as little programmer effort as possible.
-It MAY be a nice showcase of postgres wire protocol, as there are practically no "improvements" added to the flow.
+It MAYBE is a nice showcase of the postgres wire protocol, as there are no optimizations that could ruin the understanding of the flow.

 ## Pogoda is
 * Simple